Diving support equipment

 Diving support equipment facilitates a diving operation.
 It is either not taken into the water during the dive, such as the gas panel and compressor, or is not integral to the actual diving, being there to make the dive easier or safer, such as a surface decompression chamber.
-Some equipment, like a diving stage, is not easily categorised as diving or support equipment and may be considered either.
+Some equipment, like a diving stage, is not easily categorized as diving or support equipment and may be considered either.